jeromeXL/Wait-Faster-Restaurant-Management-System/logs/Isaac/Week3.md

 - Started on project proposal
 - Helped brainstorming user stories
-- Worked on user interfaces on figma for the proposal
+- Worked on user interfaces in Figma for the proposal.
-- Added in graphics for the figma designs
+- Researched, designed, and incorporated custom graphics into the designs to bring the concepts to life.